 If sleep is the issue and you're not getting enough of it, we can't tell you how important it is for you to be logging eight hours a night.
 Not only does it keep you energized and fresh, but you'll notice a reduction in your under-eye circles in the morning.
-Another bed time tip: Shamban suggests to Men's Health that to flush excess sodium out of your body, drink more water and sleep with your head elevated to encourage fluids to leave the under-eye cavity.
+Another bed time tip: Shamban suggests drinking more water and sleeping with your head elevated to encourage fluids to leave the under-eye cavity.
 Those couple of extra pillows could mean a world of difference.

-Try this one too: When you wake up in the morning, only wash your face with cool water, because washing your face with hot water "worsens puffiness and can accentuate dark circles," Jessica Wu, an assistant clinical professor of dermatology at the University of Southern California's Keck School of Medicine in Los Angeles tells Allure.
+Try this one too: When you wake up in the morning, only wash your face with cool water.
+Jessica Wu, assistant clinical professor of dermatology at the University of Southern California's Keck School of Medicine in Los Angeles told Allure using hot water "worsens puffiness and can accentuate dark circles."
 The same goes for steam, so don't even think about hitting the steam room at the gym.